 - Federal Bar Council

-- Member and Secretary, Board of Trustees Newark Public Radio, Inc. (WBGO-FM -Jazz 88.3)
+- Former Member, Secretary, Vice Chairman and Chairman of the Board of Trustees of Newark Public Radio, Inc. (WBGO-FM -Jazz 88.3)

-- Represented California event creator and producer in suit against Avon Products Foundation for breach of contract and theft of intellectual property; obtained multi-million dollar arbitral award after sixty-seven day hearing.
+- Represented California event creator and producer in suit against Avon Products Foundation for breach of contract and theft of intellectual property; obtained multi-million dollar arbitral award after 67-day hearing.

 - Prosecution of claims before the American Arbitration Association arising out of breach of joint venture agreement to pursue repatriation of substantial personal and corporate real property in Romania seized by the Communists in the late 1940s.